collective/collective.wfeffectiverange/README.rst

 Source Code and Contributions
 =============================

-If you want to help with the development (improvement, update, bug-fixing, ...) of ``collective.wfeffectiverange`` this is a great idea!
+If you want to help with the development (reporting, improvement, update, bug-fixing, ...) of ``collective.wfeffectiverange`` this is a great idea!

+Please file any issues or ideas for enhancement at the `issue tracker <https://github.com/collective/collective.wfeffectiverange/issues>`_.

 The code is located in the `github collective <https://github.com/collective/collective.wfeffectiverange>`_.

-Please file any issues or ideas for enhancement at the `issue tracker <https://github.com/collective/collective.wfeffectiverange/issues>`_.

 You can clone it or `get access to the github-collective <http://collective.github.com/>`_ and work directly on the project.